-(2017 Whitetail Workshop attendee testimonials and 2017 kill shots at bottom of page)
+(Whitetail Workshop attendee testimonials and kill shots at bottom of page)

 Whether you’re hunting public land, knock-on-doors for free permission, family owned, leased or managed property, or you travel hunt; attending an Eberhart’s Whitetail Workshop or having John personally scout a property will provide the insights to make you a serious threat to any buck you pursue.

 Make no mistake, Eberhart’s Whitetail Workshops are NOT land management workshops, they are educational workshops for hunters with the desire to learn how and what to do to take mature bucks no matter where they currently hunt or will hunt in the future.

 Why John Eberhart for a workshop or to scout a property?
-In 54 seasons John’s scouted 18 different parcels of heavily pressured public land and several dozen knock-on-doors for free permission properties in Michigan and has taken fifty eight 2 ½ years old and older bucks and many other young bucks in his early years with his bow from those properties.
-Thirty one of those bucks are listed in the Commemorative Bucks of Michigan record book and they were taken off 19 different properties in 10 different counties.
+In 53 seasons John’s scouted 18 parcels of public land and dozens of knock-on-doors for free permission properties in Michigan (most heavily bow hunted state in the country with 320,000 bowhunters).
+31 of John’s Michigan bucks are listed in the Commemorative Bucks of Michigan record book and they were taken off 19 different properties in 10 different counties.
 He’s also taken bucks from 13 different parcels of public land including a state record in 1981.

-In 1997 John began bowhunting out-of-state during Michigan’s gun season and to date has taken 19 P&Y class bucks on his 21 week long out of state bowhunting trips and they came from 13 different properties in 5 different states.
-Knowing what to look for when scouting and how to set up on it and hunt it obviously had a lot to do with his 90 plus percent success rate on week long trips to properties he’d never hunted before.
+In 1997 John began bowhunting out-of-state during Michigan’s gun season and to date has taken 19 P&Y bucks on his 22 week long trips and they came from 13 different properties in 5 different states.
+Knowing what to look for when scouting and how to set up on it and hunt it obviously had a lot to do with his near 90 percent success rate on properties he’d never seen let alone hunted before.

-Many hunters spend hundreds if not thousands of dollars of their hard earned money on; constantly upgrading their hunting equipment, buying new gadgets advertised on TV, bad ass looking vehicles, motion cameras, bait, land management, tricked out quads, hunting stands, etc., with the thought process that it will magically make them more successful, and that can’t be farther from the truth.
+Many hunters spend hundreds if not thousands of dollars of their hard earned money on; constantly upgrading their hunting equipment, buying new gadgets advertised on TV, bad ass looking vehicles, bait, land management, tricked out quads, hunting stands, etc., with the thought process that it will magically make them more successful, and that can’t be farther from the truth.